.

 bicycle frame geometry

-Seat tube length isn’t too important for most people with the exception of those who need additional standover clearance (often smaller riders).
-Again, it’s best to compare bikes based on their stack and reach measurements if you can.
+Seat tube length isn’t critical for most riders, except for those who need extra standover clearance (often smaller riders).
+As always, it’s more reliable to compare bikes using their stack and reach measurements rather than just the seat tube length.

 Head Tube Length